PotpanTheMighty/scriptingProject3/README.md

 The "New Argument" button at the top begins a new argument about a topic which the user is prompted for, and the "Temperature" slider controls the temperature of the models when they generate the text.
 Generally, a higher temperature will result in a more random, chaotic output.
+The "Argument Length" selector dictates how many rebuttals each of the models will make.

 Model 1 on the left is meta-llama/Llama-3.2-1B-Instruct, and Model 2 on the right is microsoft/Phi-3.5-mini-instruct.
 Both models are accessed using the Huggingface.js API, and were chosen for their compatibility with the chatCompletion()